sarasm93/traffic-sign-memory/README.md

 ***
 The [WebAIM Contrast checker](https://webaim.org/resources/contrastchecker/) has been used to test that the contrast between the colors used is sufficient.
 The first red color (#ff0000) that I used for the "Save-time"-button didn´t pass one of the tests for normal sized text, but as it passed all other tests I dind´t change it at first.
 But later, when I saw that this affected the accessibility score in the Lighthouse test, I changed the red color to a deeper one passing all WebAIM Contrast checker tests.

 The site has been tested so that it works on different browsers.
-It has been tested on Google Chrome, Microsoft Edge, Firefox and Samsung Internet.
-When checking it on Firefox on my phone the reset button text didn´t fit into the button.
-To solve this I made the button a little wider on smaller screen sizes (320px to 480px).

-I have confirmed that all event listeners works as intended and that all text is readable.
+The game has been played and works on Google Chrome, Microsoft Edge, Firefox and Samsung Internet.
+I have checked that the game results are always correct and that alert messages shows up as intended.
+I have also checked that the header, all instruction and alert-message text, results, text on the buttons and the traffic signs images are all readable and easy to understand.

-I have used the [Am I Responsive site](https://ui.dev/amiresponsive) from ui.dev and the DevTools toolbar to test responsiveness and make the site look good on different screen sizes.
+I have used the [Am I Responsive site](https://ui.dev/amiresponsive) from ui.dev and the DevTools toolbar to make sure the site is responsive and  looks good on different standard screen sizes.

 Git was used for version control.
 Gitpod was used to write the code and the site was continuously preview using DevTools.